lubianat/fapesp-_report_1/manuscript.md

 The fcoex method is designed for application right after a standard scRNA-seq clustering step (@fig:fcoex A).
 The cluster assignments convey information about the relations between cells to the algorithm and help to guide feature selection.
 Then, the package selects global marker genes specific to 1, 2, or more previously defined clusters.
 It ranks markers by symmetrical uncertainty, a non-linear correlation metric based on classical Shannon entropy. [@wikidata:Q106704674]

-To find co-expression modules, fcoex inverts the FCBF feature selection algorithm, and instead of removing redundancy, it selects redundant (co-expressed) gene expression patterns. (see Supplementary Data for details).
+To find co-expression modules, fcoex inverts the FCBF feature selection algorithm, and instead of removing redundancy, it selects redundant (co-expressed) gene expression patterns.
 The default gene coexpression modules yielded by the pipeline are small by design (10s of genes per module) to facilitate manual exploration of the coexpression landscape.
 Each module has one “header” gene, which expression pattern better represents all the genes in the module.

 Fcoex treats each module as a gene set to find cell populations, using only their expression to re-cluster cells.
 The new classifications are based, thus, on the genes (and functions) captured by each co-expression module.
 The multiple module-based clusters serve as a platform for exploring the diversity of the dataset and identifying upper cell classes, grouping cells by common functions.

 ![Reclustering based on co-expression modules sheds light on cell diversity.
 The pre-labeled pbmc3k dataset, with original, SeuratData labels.
 B) fcoex coexpression modules capture patterns across PBMC populations.
 C-D) Module-based reclustering shows groupings of original clusters, visible both via UMAP projection and cluster x cluster heatmap.
 E) Upper-level, multilayer classification of the pbmc3k dataset based on fcoex  modules.
 APCs: Antigen Processing Cells; ADCC: Antibody-dependent cellular cytotoxicity.](images/fcoex.jpg){#fig:fcoex}